-- considered risk at meetings of the University Leadership Team and the University Operations Team; - revised the fundamental risk register to provide further information on risks, controls and early warnings of changes in risk level; - reported to the Audit Committee at each meeting, and annually at Council, on risk issues; and - used the risk register to determine the direction of the internal audit plan.
+- > considered risk at meetings of the University Leadership Team and the University Operations Team; - revised the fundamental risk register to provide further information on risks, controls and early warnings of changes in risk level;

+- reported to the Audit Committee at each meeting, and annually at Council, on risk issues; and - > used the risk register to determine the direction of the internal audit plan. - > Experienced no significant internal control weaknesses or failures during the period covered by the financial statements and the period up to the date of approval.